yhenon/keras-spp/README.md

 (Image credit: Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition, K. He, X. Zhang, S. Ren, J. Sun)

-Two types of pooling layers are currently available:
+Three types of pooling layers are currently available:

 - SpatialPyramidPooling: apply the pooling procedure on the entire image, given an image batch.
 This is especially useful if the image input can have varying dimensions, but needs to be fed to a fully connected layer.